adonisjs/legacy.adonisjs.com/docs/docs/guides/database/01-introduction.md

 - Next, we define a computed property `age` on the model.
 Computed properties are values that are created on the fly, but doesn't exists in the database.
 - The `toJSON` method serializes a model instance to a plain Javascript object and this is where all the magic happens.

-As you can see, models makes it possible to attach behavior to the rows fetched from the database and this alone will help you cleanup a lot of inline data transformations.
+As you can see, models make it possible to attach behavior to the rows fetched from the database and this alone will help you cleanup a lot of inline data transformations.

 There is a lot more to uncover with Data models.
 We recommend you to read the [dedicated guide](/guides/models/introduction) for better in-depth understanding.

 ## Schema migrations
-Schema migrations enables you to programmatically **create/alter database tables**.
+Schema migrations enable you to programmatically **create/alter database tables**.
 At first, schema migrations may feel trivial, as one can login to a GUI application like Sequel Pro and can manually create tables.

-However, the manual process has its own set of shortcomings like.
+However, the manual process has its own set of shortcomings like-

 - Production database must be exposed publicly for a GUI application to connect.
 - Schema changes are not tied to deployment workflows and manual intervention is always required.
 - There is no history around the evolution of the database.

-The schema migrations addresses all of the above issues by offering a robust layer for managing database changes as code.
+The schema migrations address all of the above issues by offering a robust layer for managing database as code changes.
 Make sure to read the [schema migrations](/guides/database/migrations) guide for better understanding.

 ## Seeds & Factories
 Every application under development needs dummy data at some stage.
 It can be during tests, or when sharing your code with a colleague.